 If you don’t wear the trays long enough you could cause a setback in your progress.
-It’s ok to take them off to eat or brush your teeth, but be sure to put them right back in for best results.
-At minimum you should wear them 22 hours each day, which is just about the whole day.
+It’s okay to take them off to eat or brush your teeth but be sure to put them right back in for best results.
+At minimum, you should wear them 22 hours each day.

-- Some people may be allergic to the material the trays are made of
+- Some people may be allergic to the tray material

-- If your too rough with the trays they can break
+- If you’re too rough with the trays, they can break

 - You may accidentally throw your trays in the trash